ashtontheanalyst/IPG-Inventory/README.md

 - The app will show the inventory as a table, can filter it based on items at a location, and then on top of that sort A-Z or Z-A

+**11/10/25:**
+- Tristan got the app running on python anywhere!
+- Created a scan page that dynamically updates a table on page with scanned items and their associated name/serial number.
+Can add more info if needed.
+- Functionality being built in for 2062 creation and inventory check

 ## Ideas
 - Convert Ethan's Ruby on Rails application to a Python Flask application